University of East Anglia: What it's really like

 A great reason to apply to UEA is the sense of belonging that you’ll feel as a student here.
 Being a campus university, you’ll likely spend lots of time outside your lectures with other students, taking advantage of our sports and societies or just enjoying the green campus.
 On my Applicant Day, I instantly felt at home, and I even made friends who I still spend time with now.

 For international students, Norwich itself is particularly attractive due to its close connections to the rest of the country.
-London is just two hours away by train, so it’s easy to access a number of airports.
+London is just under two hours away by train, so it’s easy to access a number of airports.
+Not only this, but Cambridge is one hour away by train if you fancy a day out, and Norwich even has its own international airport just a 20-minute car journey away from campus.

 Norfolk itself is also a beautiful, historic city to explore.
-On weekends, you can get a boat along the Norfolk Broads, or go to the seaside for ice cream or fish and chips.
+On weekends, you can get a boat along the Norfolk Broads or go to the seaside for ice cream or fish and chips.
+There are also a range of fun activities for you to get up to in the city, from going to the cinema to watch the latest movies and playing board games at local cafes, to doing escape rooms, bowling, or winter sports.

 Who isn’t the right fit for UEA?

 If you’re looking to go to university in a big cosmopolitan city, UEA may not be the one for you.
-Norwich is a medium-sized city, with not as much nightlife as some, so it may be worth looking elsewhere if you’re keen for lots of nightlife as a student.
+Norwich is a medium-sized city, so there is less hustle and bustle than other, larger cities.
+That being said, there's still plenty to do!

 In your Personal Statement, make sure you include activities, work experience, or any volunteering experience you have, and tell the university how those things make you a good candidate for your subject.
 UEA is looking for well-rounded students who take interest in their subject outside of school or college, so make sure your application shows this off.